Andyfe00/Robot-Simulation-and-Control-MATLAB-CoppeliaSim-/README.md

 ## Run
 1. Open MATLAB and add the `/matlab` folder to path.
-2. Start CoppeliaSim and run the scene `final.ttt`.
+2. Start CoppeliaSim and run the scene `simulation.ttt`.
 3. In MATLAB, run:
    ```matlab
    app = APP_SCARA;